kari983/MS_data_analyses/README.md

 (A).
 Datasets

 Two datasets are used for the analyses.
-- Dataset "Combine_Sites_Biomass_2023" is used solely for the main MS results except for supporting information on alien and native plants within control plots (Figure S2).
+- Dataset "Combine_Sites_Biomass_2023" is used solely for the main MS results except for supporting information on alien and native plants within control plots (FIGURE S2).
 - Dataset "CombineSite_Insects_Orders_data" is used for supporting information.
 This dataset contains two sheets: sheet 1 (combine_insect_abundance) contains abundance for all insects and sheet 2 (herbivores) contains abundance for herbivores only.

 **Below is the explaination of the data that are presented in each columns and rows of "Combine_Sites_Biomass_2023" dataset.**